Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 (d) account to Us in respect of those proceeds or any other payment made by a third party for any sale of the Goods and allow us to inspect any records of any payments.

-7.6 You irrevocably grant to Us or Our agents or any other nominated representative an unrestricted right and licence without notice to enter any premises occupied by You to identify and repossess any of the Goods without in any way being liable to You or any other third party.
+7.6 You irrevocably grant to Us or Our agents or any other nominated representative an unrestricted right and licence without notice to enter any premises occupied by You to identify and repossess any of the Goods pursuant to the right in clause 7.5 without in any way being liable to You or any other third party.

-7.7 You must insure the Goods, and keep the Goods insured, at Your own cost and expense at all times to the full extent of the price paid or payable for those Goods, including (but not limited to) between the time that risk in the Goods passes to You and the date that title in the Goods passes to You.
+7.7 You must insure the Goods, and keep the Goods insured, at Your own cost and expense to the full extent of the price paid or payable for those Goods between the time that risk in the Goods passes to You and the date that title in the Goods passes to You.

-7.8 You must indemnify Us in full for any loss or damage occasioned to the Goods between the time that risk in the Goods passes to You and the time that title in the Goods passes to You.
+7.8 You must indemnify Us in full for any claims, costs or expense incurred by Us in connection with loss or damage occasioned to the Goods between the time that risk in the Goods passes to You and the time that title in the Goods passes to You.

 8. APPLICATION OF THE PPSA